xssfox/direwuff/README.md

  - Better logo
  - Text colors off by default
  - PTT_PRE_CMD / PTT_POST_CMD / PTT_START_CMD - designed for checking the radio is the correct configuration and checking SWR during transmission
+ - Adds the ability to use multiple IGTXVIA

 ### Decoded Information from Radio Emissions for Windows Or Linux Fans ###